WHAT IS THE LOW CARBON TRUCK PROGRAMME TRIAL?

 FAQs

-We will also regularly notify you of vehicles that fell slightly short of the 90 visits in case you would like to review your fleet behaviour around the port areas.
+We will also notify you of any vehicles that fell slightly short of the 90-visit threshold, to help you track and manage future qualification opportunities.

 Please refer to Table 1 below, which outlines the full schedule of customer enrolment windows, qualifying periods, and fuel payout timelines.